Curvature: Gaussian curvature

 The integral of the Gaussian curvature over the whole surface is closely related to the surface's Euler characteristic; see the Gauss–Bonnet theorem.

 The discrete analog of curvature, corresponding to curvature being concentrated at a point and particularly useful for polyhedra, is the (angular) defect; the analog for the Gauss–Bonnet theorem is Descartes' theorem on total angular defect.

 Because (Gaussian) curvature can be defined without reference to an embedding space, it is not necessary that a surface be embedded in a higher-dimensional space in order to be curved.
 Such an intrinsically curved two-dimensional surface is a simple example of a Riemannian manifold.

 Mean curvature

 The mean curvature is an extrinsic measure of curvature equal to half the sum of the principal curvatures, k_{1} + k_{2}/2.
+It was introduced by Sophie Germain in her work on elasticity theory.
 It has a dimension of length^{−1}.
 Mean curvature is closely related to the first variation of surface area.
 In particular, a minimal surface such as a soap film has mean curvature zero and a soap bubble has constant mean curvature.
 Unlike Gauss curvature, the mean curvature is extrinsic and depends on the embedding, for instance, a cylinder and a plane are locally isometric but the mean curvature of a plane is zero while that of a cylinder is nonzero.